justinpeck7/interpreter/README.md

-#Simple interpreter for SILLY lang
+#Interpreter for a simple made up language#